Way of Life of the Kwegu Tribe

-The Kwegu tribes of the Lower Omo River Valley Ethiopia live at the confluence of the Mago and Omo rivers.
-They are predominantly pastoralist, but those living at lower altitude practice mixed farming.
-Kwegu tribe have a tradition of bee-keeping.
-Hives (known as Wera) are constructed by men from brushwood, creeping plants and barks, and covered with grasses.
+The Kwegu Tribe live at the confluence of the Mago and Omo rivers but they also mingle with the Mursi and the Karo.
+They are specialists in beekeeping and fishing.
+The Kwegu people are predominantly pastoralists, but those living at lower altitude practice mixed farming.
+They have a tradition of beekeeping.
+Hives (known as Wera) are constructed by men from brushwood, creeping plants, and barks, and covered with grasses.
 Each man owns 15-20 hives which are hung from forest trees along the riverbank.
-The Kwegu (Mugugi) tribe live on the honey as well as trading it in the local markets.
+The Kwegu tribe lives on the honey as well as trading it in the local markets.

-The main diet of the Kwegu (Mugugi) tribe of South Omo Ethiopia is either dry porridge or a kind of bread made from sorghum and maize, with boiled coffee or milk.
+The main diet of the Kwegu tribe is either dry porridge or a kind of bread made from sorghum and maize, with boiled coffee or milk.
 The honey they produce constitutes a large part of their diet.

-Kwegu (Mugugi) tribe’s women shave their hair clean with a razor blade.
+Kwegu women shave their hair clean with a razor blade.
 They also wear a lower lip plug and adorn themselves with beads and jewelry.
-Women wear dresses made from lather which is designed in their traditional style with unique decoration made from nails.
-The tribesmen are visibly less adorned than men from neighboring ethnic groups.
+Women wear dresses made from lather which is designed in their traditional style with unique decorations made from nails.
+The tribesmen are visibly less adorned than men from neighboring tribes.

-The Kwegu (Mugugi) tribe value consensual marriage, abductions are considered taboo.
+The Kwegu value consensual marriage, and abductions are considered taboo.